October 6, 2021, 2:06 pm

 The historic centre of Bogota is an incredible place for a tour.
 It is impossible to escape "history" when you are there.
-Many streets still retain their colonial charm and quite often you'll find plaques reminding you that you are walking the same streets as Antonio Nariño, the first vice president of Colombia or Policarpa (commonly known as "la Pola"), a famous colonial and revolutionary martyr.
+Many streets still retain their colonial charm and quite often you'll find plaques reminding you that you are walking the same streets as some famous people.
+Antonio Nariño, the first vice president of Colombia or Policarpa (commonly known as "La Pola"), was a famous colonial and revolutionary martyr.

 9. The Salt Cathedral of Zipaquira

 The small town of Zipaquira is famous for its salt mines and for the Salt Cathedral built inside the network of monumental chambers and tunnels that were left behind when commercial mining operations ceased.
-This cathedral is one of the best places to visit in Colombia because its unlike any other in the world, in terms of its innovative architecture.
-It was opened in 1995 and represents an eclectic mix of religion and architecture to maximise protection from the ever-present risks of working in a mine.
+This cathedral is one of the best places to visit in Colombia because it's unlike any other in the world, in terms of its innovative architecture.
+It was opened in 1995 and represents an eclectic mix of religion and architecture.
+To maximise the protection from the ever-present risks of working in a mine.

 The stations of the cross path across the mine is a poignant representation of Jesus' last moments, which culminates in the three-part cavernous subterranean cathedral.
 Visitors are impressed not only by the incredible engineering work and sculptures but also by the religious meaning and importance of this place for the miners.

-Perhaps the best known town in Santander, to many Colombians, is the small and colonial town of Barichara.
+Perhaps the best-known town in Santander.
 Barichara lies a mere 2.5 hours outside the Santanderian capital city of Bucaramanga, but couldn't be more different.
-Barichara has been deemed "the prettiest town in Colombia," and offers a unique charming, colonial, and romantic atmosphere.
-When visiting this picturesque little town, make sure you check out the local artisan shops, try some hormigas culonas (giant ants)-a regional specialty, visit the Cathedral of the Immaculate, and climb to the Church of Santa Barbara, located at the top of a hill overlooking the town.
+Barichara has been deemed "the prettiest town in Colombia," and offers a charming, colonial, and romantic atmosphere.
+When visiting this picturesque little town, make sure you check out the local artisan shops and try some hormigas culonas (giant ants)-a regional speciality.
+Also, visit the Cathedral of the Immaculate, and climb to the Church of Santa Barbara, located at the top of a hill overlooking the town.